 Third parties could claim that our current or future products or technology infringe their proprietary rights.
 We expect that software developers will increasingly be subject to infringement claims as the number of products and competitors providing software and services to the communications industry increases and overlaps occur.
 Any claim of infringement by a third party, even those without merit, could cause us to incur substantial costs defending against the claim, and could distract our management from our business.
 Furthermore, a party making such a claim, if successful, could secure a judgment that requires us to pay substantial damages.
 A judgment could also include an injunction or other court order that could prevent us from offering our services.
-Any of these events could services have require us to initiate or defend protracted and costly litigation on behalf of our customers, regardless of the merits of these claims.
+Any of these events could seriously harm our business.
+Third parties may also assert infringement claims against our customers.
+These claims may require us to initiate or defend protracted and costly litigation on behalf of our customers, regardless of the merits of these claims.
 If any of these claims succeed, we may be forced to pay damages on behalf of our customers.
 We also generally indemnify our customers if our services infringe the proprietary rights of third parties.